-There are four parts to a TARPN packet station: A radio link to a neighbor, a packet TNC, a Raspberry PI, and a display/control computer workstation.
+There are several parts to a TARPN packet station: A radio link to a neighbor, a packet TNC, a Raspberry PI, power supply, some minor test equipment, a display/control computer workstation.
 Let's cover each in turn.

 You need to consider several aspects of that including whether your you or your neighbor would get or make interference on that frequency, both to their own equipment, and to other systems.
 You need to coordinate baud rates, though if your link is other than 1200 baud you are probably going to be the owner of TNC, modem and radio for both ends of that link.
 Configuration and radio alignment are far more picky at 4800 baud and up.

 The easiest link system to contemplate will make use of mono-band mobile FM ham radios, probably a used model from the 80s or 90s.
 This allows for frequency agility not provided by commercial 2-way radios, power not available in handie talkies, and some modicum of out-of-band interference rejection not available in modern Chinese mobile radios and HTs.
 20 year old radios are OK for this application and maybe not as suitable for what they were made for because they will lack modern conveniences like fully agile PL/CTCSS encoding and remote mountable control panels.
 A used monoband FM ham radio mobile radio can be had for between $20 and $130 depending on the band.